Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 If you generated NMake Makefiles and have successfully compiled Sigil, then type `nmake makeinstaller` (at the same command prompt you just compiled Sigil with) to build the Sigil installer package.
 If it completes succesfully, the Sigil installer will be placed in the sigil-build directory's "installer" folder (NOTE: that's the *build* directory and not the *source* directory).
 If it doesn't complete succesfully, you may have to delete the "temp_folder" in the build directory before proceeding.

 If you generated Visual Studio 2017 project/solutions and have built the ALL_BUILD project successfully, then select the "makeinstaller" project in the Solution Explorer and build the makeinstaller project from the Build menu (Build->Build makeinstaller).
 If it completes succesfully, the Sigil installer will be placed in the sigil-build directory's "installer" folder (NOTE: that's the *build* directory and not the *source* directory).
 If it doesn't complete succesfully, you may have to delete the "temp_folder" in the build directory before proceeding.

+## <a name="advanced"/>Advanced

+### Environment Variables

+The following are environment variables that can be set at runtime to affect how Sigil is run after building/installing.

+SIGIL_PREFS_DIR - Changes where sigil looks for and updates its user preference data.
+Needs to specify a full path in a directory where the user has write privileges.

+SIGIL_USES_DARK_MODE=(0|1) - Sigil will use the Windows dark mode setting to determine if it should start in light or darkmode.
+Should you wish to override this behavior (or enable dark mode on systems that do not have a dark theme), use this variable appropriately.